-Making your own balms and salves is a wonderful way to use essential oils in your life, along with other great ingredients that are shown to be natural remedies.
-Or you can buy a premade antihistamine balm if you’re short on time.
+Making your own balms and salves is a wonderful way to use essential oils in your life, along with other great ingredients.
+Or you can buy a premade balm if you’re short on time.

 How to Make an Antihistamine Balm

 - 2 teaspoons sweet almond oil - or your favorite carrier oil like jojoba oil or olive oil